 Non-economic damages include compensation for pain and suffering and other injuries that are difficult to quantify.
 Georgia places a cap on the amount of non-economic damages a plaintiff can recover.
 It is incredibly important to hire a skilled Gainesville medical malpractice attorney who will fight hard to make sure you receive the highest possible amount of compensation for your injury.
 At Smith Hulsey Law, we take the necessary time to create a comprehensive list of all of your economic damages.

 Every medical malpractice lawsuit is unique.
-However, some medical malpractice claims are much more common than other cases.
+However, our Gainesville attorneys know that some medical malpractice claims are much more common than other cases.
 Additionally, in some malpractice cases, a medical professional made multiple errors that resulted in injury to the patient.

 Failure to diagnose a condition is a common cause for medical malpractice lawsuits.
 In these types of suits, a doctor often fails to diagnose a cancer patient.
 While the patient waits to receive the correct diagnosis, cancer will spread and become worse.
 By the time a patient receives the correct diagnosis, their cancer might reach a terminal stage, or it might have spread throughout his or her body.